danjdrennan/surveyr/README.md

     to experiment with different sampling distributions

 **TODO:**

-Refactor `sampling_distribution` to take arbitrary point estimates for computing the sampling distribution

 Write a plotting wrapper for `sampling_distribution` to plot a finite population together with its sampling distribution